docsforadobe/after-effects-scripting-guide/docs/introduction/overview.rst

 **External Communication:** ExtendScript provides a Socket object that allows you to communicate with remote systems from your After Effects scripts.

-**Interapplication Communication:** ExtendScript provide s a common scripting environment for all Adobe applications, and allows interapplication communication through scripts.
+**Interapplication Communication:** ExtendScript provide s a common scripting environment for all Adobe applications, and allows inter-application communication through scripts.

 The ExtendScript Toolkit (ESTK)
 ===============================